Cahors: A medieval jewel on Le Puy Way

 There is a legend about the bridge which suggests that the architect sold his soul to the devil in order to help him finish the construction.
 The legend is reflected in the small devil statue on the centre tower which was placed there during a more recent renovation.

 Cahors Cathedral is a National Monument which was built in the 11th century.
 It is an unusual design, with the sturdy walls making the cathedral resemble a castle.
-The cathedral has a wonderful 16th century cloisters which houses renaissance frescoes and paintings.
-There is also an alter in the Cathedral which holds what is said to be a relic of the Holy Cap of Christ.
+The cathedral has a wonderful 16th-century cloister that houses renaissance frescoes and paintings.
+There is also an altar in the Cathedral which holds what is said to be a relic of the Holy Cap of Christ.

 Around the town there are an abundance of wonderful buildings from the 13th, 14th, 15th and 16th centuries, giving this town a real medieval feel.
 Due to the importance the town held during Roman times, there are a number of remains from that time too.
 Pope John XXII was born in Cahors in 1249 and he was the second of the Avignon Papacy to be based in France rather than Rome.